PsiQ/qref/docs/design.md

 ```

 There are essentially two reasons, but both of them
-have to do with the fact, that we wanted our structure
+have to do with the fact that we wanted our structure
 to be recursive.

 To quickly explain what recursive in this context means,